 The COVID-19 vaccine is indicated for active immunization to prevent symptomatic coronavirus infection (COVID-19).
 At this moment, we are using the Pfizer and Moderna vaccines at UHN clinics.

 The Pfizer and Moderna vaccines are given as a 2-dose vaccine series.
-This means you must have the vaccine twice — either two doses of Moderna or two doses of Pfizer.
-As of March 5, 2021, the Province of Ontario has made the decision to extend the interval between 1st and 2nd doses to 4 months, or 112 days, for most groups.
+This means you must have two doses of the vaccine.
+As of March 5, 2021, the Province of Ontario has made the decision to extend the interval between 1st and 2nd doses up to 4 months, or 112 days, for most groups.
 This has been done to ensure that many more people are vaccinated in the province with the supplies that are received.

 There are concerns that some identified mutations can affect antibody response to the virus, rendering the current vaccine less effective.
 However, it is unlikely that the vaccine will be entirely ineffective against these variants.
 Thankfully, we have a starting point of over 94% efficacy with the vaccines we’re currently using at UHN (Pfizer and Moderna) in preventing symptomatic infections.
 Another important piece of good news is that with mRNA technology, new vaccines tailored to mutations can be developed rapidly.

 Although clinical trials were done with a shorter interval, several research and regulatory bodies are exploring vaccine efficacy with an extended interval.
 For further information, please refer to the National Advisory Committee on Immunization (NACI) Recommendations on the use of COVID-19 Vaccine.
 UHN strongly encourages recipients to still get their second doses when they become available, as even with an extended interval, you would be provided with extra protection against COVID-19 infection.